rupinajay/MediLink-Healthcare-Assistant/README.md

 - Ensure proper network configurations for real-time data analysis and telemedicine integration.

 ## Contributing
 Contributions are welcome!
 Feel free to enhance existing features, add new functionalities, or fix any bugs.
-Please follow the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines when contributing to this project.

 ## License
 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.